 Though watermelon is mostly safe for dogs to eat, you must be sure that you are only sharing the watermelon fruit with your buddy: natural watermelon fruit only.

 You should not give your dog sweet or candy products that contain traces of watermelon or that are watermelon flavoured, as the processed sugars, preservatives, colours and other chemicals are likely to cause sickness in your dog - no matter how much they think they want to try some of your sweets.

 Here are some of the key things to remember when you wonder if dogs can eat watermelon:

 - Dogs should only eat seedless and rindless watermelon

 - Watermelon is a fun, nutritious food you can use as a reward for your dog

 - Watermelon offers many diverse ways to treat your dog

 - It is useful to keep seedless watermelon around in hot months to cool and hydrate your dog

 Did you enjoy this guide?
 If you did, please have a look at our other guides on the relationship between people-food and our pet pooches:

-Alternatively, Bug Bakes do high-value taster packs of our nutritious, lean and tasty food - give them a try today.
+Alternatively, Bug Bakes do high-value 10-day trials of our nutritious, lean and tasty food - give one a try today.
 Featured on BBC’s Dragon’s Den, we have grown from strength to strength, feeding dogs across the UK.